-The potential environmental impacts of the Proposed Project will be examined in two phases: 1) Phase 1 and 2) full development that includes Phase 1, Later Phases - Park and Public Spaces, and Later Phases - Island Redevelopment.
+The potential environmental impacts of the Proposed Project will be examined for in two phases: 1) Phase 1 and 2) the full development of the Proposed Project, which that includes Phase 1, Later Phases - Park and Public Spaces, and Later Phases - Island Redevelopment.

-In the Future Without the Proposed Project (No Action scenario), Governors Island will continue to operate as it does today.
-Visitation is dependent on programming, weather, and the ability to access the Island.
+In the future without the Proposed Project (No Action scenario), Governors Island will continue to operate as it does today.
+Visitation is dependent on certain factors that can be controlled, such as programming, weather and the ability to access the Island (number of operating days and hours, ferry capacity and frequency).
 Public outreach and enhancements in recent years have already made Governors Island a highly visited summer weekend destination, and at peak times, ferries already operate at capacity.
 Visitorship is expected to continue to increase in the No Action scenario regardless of the proposed improvements.
+In the future without the Proposed Project, The Trust will also undertake a number of projects that have undergone prior environmental review and approval separate from this Generic Environmental Impact Statement, as well as several routine projects to rehabilitate, repair, replace, and upgrade improve utility and waterfront infrastructure to meet current standards.